 Outbreaks of cholera, measles and yellow fever can spread rapidly and be fatal, and are a particular risk in poor living conditions.
 Malaria is endemic in more than 100 countries.
-Millions of people are living with HIV/AIDS and tuberculosis and in need of proper treatment.
+Millions of people are living with HIV/AIDS and tuberculosis and are in need of proper treatment.
 Viral haemorrhagic diseases such as Ebola or Marburg are rarer, but are potentially fatal, with no treatment or vaccine currently available.

 In the last couple of years alone, we have responded to outbreaks of yellow fever in Angola and Democratic Republic of Congo (DRC), plague in Madagascar, large-scale cholera and measles epidemics in several countries across Central and West Africa, and outbreaks of the long-forgotten disease diphtheria in Yemen and among Rohingya refugees in Bangladesh.

 Who is at risk?

-Epidemics can place the strongest health systems under strain – but the people at highest risk are mainly those living in poverty or in areas of great instability.
+Epidemics and pandemics can place the strongest health systems under strain – but the people at highest risk are mainly those living in poverty or in areas of great instability.
 In these situations living conditions are precarious, access to healthcare is far from being granted to all of those in need, and routine vaccinations are often interrupted or have reduced coverage.

-The resurgence of diphtheria in the refugee camps in Bangladesh is a testimony to the Rohingya’s exclusion from healthcare while in Myanmar.
+The resurgence of diphtheria in the refugee camps in Bangladesh in late 2017 is a testimony to the Rohingya’s exclusion from healthcare while in Myanmar.
 The majority of Rohingya were not vaccinated against any diseases, as they had very limited access to routine healthcare, including vaccinations.

 In armed conflict, the destruction or damage of health infrastructure, disruption of disease-prevention programmes, and weakened surveillance systems, all heighten the risk of a serious outbreak.